Matt-J-Barlow/detection-response-foundations-portfolio/module-1-python-log-detection/README.md

    Applies detection thresholds and assigns alert severity.

 5. **main()**
-   Executes the detection pipeline and outputs the results.
+   Executes the detection workflow and outputs the results.

 ---